Study Abroad in Aix-en-Provence, France with IAU

 Terms: Fall Semester, Spring Semester, Academic Year, Summer, J-Term

-Schools: Centre d’Études Françaises, Marchutz School of Fine Arts, School of Business & International Relations, School of Humanities & Social Sciences
+Schools: Centre d’Études Françaises, School of Art, School of Business & International Relations, School of Humanities & Social Sciences

-Specialized Programs: Marchutz School of Fine Arts Core Program, French Honors Program, Business & International Relations Program, Wine Studies Certificate Program
+Specialized Programs: Marchutz Core Art Program, Mediterranean Core Art Program, French Honors Program, Business & International Relations Program, Wine Studies Certificate Program

 Disciplines: Anthropology, Archaeology, Art, Art History, Business, Communication Studies, Creative Writing, Environmental Science, Economics, Education, Film Studies, Finance, French, Geography, History, Literature, Management, Marketing, Political Science, Philosophy, Photography, Psychology, Religious Studies, Sociology, Wine Studies